ltrgoddard/thesis/temp.markdown

 > which ventriloquises its consumptive patterns and its own wounded
 > utterances, creating song from the shadow cast by loss.[^490]

-\noindent According to Sutherland, ‘The Bee Target on his Shoulder’ is saturated with bathos: ‘moments of outright bathetic interruption in this poem […] are disruptive only if we permit ourselves to ignore the differently modulated bathos of the lines that they appear to
+\noindent As Sutherland notes, ‘The Bee Target on his Shoulder’ is saturated with bathos: ‘moments of outright bathetic interruption in this poem […] are disruptive only if we permit ourselves to ignore the differently modulated bathos of the lines that they appear to